rilldata/rill/docs/docs/manage/migration.md

 ### v0.49 -> v0.50

-Due to the [separation of dashboards to metrics layer and dashboards]/concepts/metrics-layer), you will need to review your current dashboards and make the following changes:
+Due to the [separation of dashboards to metrics layer and dashboards](/concepts/metrics-layer), you will need to review your current dashboards and make the following changes (note: Legacy dashboards will continue to function.):

 **[Sample Legacy Dashboard Contents](https://docs.rilldata.com/reference/project-files/explore-dashboards):**